-Pass when we will, at any season of the year, the domestic buffalo is always a prominent figure in the landscape.
-He may be treading out rice on the threshing-floor, as heedless of the muzzle as though he were a subject of the Mosaic law, or wallowing idly in the most miry place he can find, but he will always be there.
+domestic buffalo is always a prominent figure in the landscape.
+He may be treading out rice on the threshing-floor as heedless of the muzzle as though he were a subject of the Mosaic law, or wallowing idly in the most miry place he can find, but he will always be there.
 Although so quiet and useful when tamed and broken in, he is the same species as the dangerous beast that affords such exciting sport in the jungle, where he is an enemy by no means to be despised.
 Those heavy ribbed horns which lie apparently so harmless on his shoulders are good both for attack and defence, and when threatened either by man or beast he is a very dangerous and resolute antagonist.
-It will be admitted that rice cultivation, though not the cleanest or most pleasant of occupations, is suited to a slim and wiry race like the Singhalese, the paucity of whose clothing is not without obvious advantages.
+It will be admitted that rice cultivation, though not the cleanest or most pleasant of occupations, in suited to a slim and wiry race like the Singhalese, the paucity of whose clothing is not without obvious advantages.
 The appearance of the fields is very interesting, whether seen in the flooded stage, when the terraces on the hill-sides are converted into tiny lakes of fantastic shapes, or when the same terraces, tier above tier, are waving with ripening corn.
+At the eighth mile from Peradeniya we reach the town of Gampola, for a time the seat of Singhalese power.
+As the last of the native capitals of Ceylon before the removal of the moribund dynasty to Cotta in 1410, Gampola can claim to be a place of considerable interest.
+Moreover it is the point at which the roads of several important tea districts converge; and it is this circumstance that causes us to alight.
+Here, on the east of the railway as we are proceeding southwards, stretch some of the districts that were the earliest in the mountains to be stripped of their virgin forest by the European.
+To the west lies the picturesque district of Dolosbage which lends itself admirably to pictorial treatment; but with so many claiming our attention we must of necessity leave some with merely passing reference.
+Dolosbage is pre-eminently a tea district there being scarcely any other product now under extensive cultivation.
+The estates, of which there are about seventy, vary in elevation from two to four thousand feet and comprise about twenty-seven thousand acres, sixteen thousand of which are under cultivation.
+We prefer here to visit the districts of Pussellawa and Rambodde which lie to the east of the railway, because they have more notable associations and are familiar to thousands who journeyed through them to the mountain sanatorium of Nuwara Eliya in the olden days, before the advent of the railway.
+104 MATALE TO RAMBODDE.

-PLOUGHING RICE FIFLDS
+PLOUGHING RICE FIELDS.